Zhao. F., Wood. A,, Mutlu, B., & Niedenthal, P. (in prep) Nonverbal synchrony as an adaptation to social environments.

 Martin, J., Wood, A., Cox, W., Sievert, S., Nowak, R., Gilboa-Schechtman, E., Zhao, F., & Niedenthal, P. (under review) Social-functional smiles are perceptually-distinct and involve different facial movements.

-Niedenthal, P., Rychlowska, M., Zhao, F., & Wood, A. (under review).
+Niedenthal, P., Rychlowska, M., Zhao, F., & Wood, A. (in press).
 Global long-history migration patterns produce cultures of behavior.
+Perspectives on Psychological Science.

 Niedenthal, P. M., Rychlowska, M., Wood, A., & Zhao, F. (2018).
 Heterogeneity of Long-History Migration Predicts Smiling, Laughter and Positive Emotion Across the Globe and Within the United States.
 PloS one, 13(8), e0197651.